caramelomartins/awesome-linters/README.md

 ### English

 - [alex](https://github.com/wooorm/alex) - Linter to help catch insensitive
   writing in English.
-Written in Javascript.
+Written in JavaScript.
 - [proselint](https://github.com/amperser/proselint) - Linter for English that
   provides guidelines to make better writing.
 It has plugins for several editors and is configurable.